BjornFridal/fridal-blog/src/content/cv/rigsrevisionen-timetracking.md

 ---
-title: "Frontend Developer Consultant"
+title: "Frontend Developer"
 company: "Rigsrevisionen"
+employment: "Contractor"
 date: 2021-01-01
-text: ''
 highlights: [
-  'Researched legacy Silverlight application and wrote functional specs.', 'Developed a Vue.js timetracking application to replace legacy application.', 'Built API that integrated with databases across the organization.', 'Wrote documentation for the application and the API.'
+  'Researched legacy Silverlight application and wrote functional specs.', 'Developed a Vue.js time-tracking application to replace a legacy application.', 'Built API that integrated with databases across the organization.', 'Wrote documentation for the application and the API.'
 ]